python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_FM_Radio_paragradio.md

 <details><summary>Optionally, you can create a dropdown menu that switches between `mo.ui.radio` and `mo.ui.slider`.
 Click here to expand to see.</summary>

-_Note: this will not be on our graded assignments._
+## _Note: this method should not be used on our graded assignments._

 Recommended: create a new notebook for this example called **fm_radio_dropdown.py**.